MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 Selects all nodes in the way, de-selects the way and starts [Multiselect](Multiselect.md) mode.

+### Start/End of Way

+Go to the end or start of the selected way.

 ### ![Copy](../images/ic_menu_copy_holo_light.png) Copy

 Copy the way to the internal copy and paste buffer.